 - The use of any belay device must meet the manufacturer's specifications and recommendations.
-See section 5.1. - The belayer's belay device must be in good condition, and the operation of that device must be known and familiar to the Chief Belayer. - The Chief Belayer and the route belayer should evaluate the belay device and its suitability to the climber safety, the particular route that was set, as well as other factors (e.g. density of routes and belayers, weight differential, etc). - 9 USA Climbing Competition Belaying Handbook Version 20200105
+See section 5.1. - The belayer's belay device must be in good condition, and the operation of that device must be known and familiar to the Head Belayer. - The Head Belayer and the route belayer should evaluate the belay device and its suitability to the climber safety, the particular route that was set, as well as other factors (e.g., density of routes and belayers, weight differential, etc.). - For Championship, IFSC, or major Elite events, tube/manual style belaying devices (e.g., ATC) are the strong preference.
+This is consistent with the international competition belaying standard and IFSC rule.